smsharma1/Secure-Browser/README.md

 # Containerised Browser

-This project aimed at creating a secure containerised browser to secure system from different malwares.
+This project aims at creating a secure containerised browser to secure system from different malwares.

 ## Getting Started